nikerla/vc-content/pages/blogs/news/2017-03-20-five-reasons-to-switch-ecommerce-to-cloud.md

 For you as a business owner this means that the initial costs as well as maintenance costs are typically going to be much lower because you simply implement the software and adjust it to meet your requirements – that’s it.
 Everything is accessible online through a web browser interface.
 Payment is a pay-as-you-go system or a predictable, yearly subscription/sales percentage model.
 So, again, little to no investment upfront, making it a safe choice.

-If you are a small business, you may even qualify for free service with certain providers.
-Virtoway for example, lets you get a fully featured enterprise class product completely free with a revenue restriction.
+If you are a small business, you may even qualify for free service with certain providers. <a class="crosslink" href="https://virtocommerce.com" target="_blank">Virtoway</a> for example, lets you get a fully featured enterprise class product completely free with a revenue restriction.
 That way you can start easy and upgrade your e-commerce platform once your business becomes a success.

 ## 2 - Less hassle for you and your IT staff